neijrr/nextcloud_passwords_handbook_ru/Administrators/App-Settings.md

 It can provide words based on their rarity and type and is therefore a great service to generate easy to remember and secure passwords.

 #### Random Characters
-Generates sets of random letters.
+Generates strings of random letters.
-This service has no dependencies but password may be hard to remember or write.
+This service has no dependencies but passwords may be hard to remember or write.

 ## Favicon Service